Sunday, December 20, 2020

 He was born in Leicestershire in the English Midlands on the 16th of February 1945.
 As a child, Jeremy began his acting career in commercials during the late 1950s and at age 17, he starred in a movie, "Summer Holiday", opposite Cliff Richard.
 He appeared in the original Star Wars films, "The Empire Strikes Back" and "Return of the Jedi", becoming the first physical actor to portray the Mandalorian bounty hunter.

-While Jeremy was inside the costume of Boba Fett, the late Jason Wingreen voiced the character.
+While Jeremy was inside Boba Fett's costume, the late Jason Wingreen voiced the character.
 Morrison would later dub over Wingreen's voice in the remastered versions to maintain the continuity within the prequels.
 Aside from playing Fett, Jeremy also had a small role as the Imperial Officer Lt.
 Sheckil in "The Empire Strikes Back".
 Years later, he made a cameo as the Alderaan pilot Captain Jeremoch Culton in "Revenge of the Sith".
 Jeremy even proved his love for the franchise by appearing in fan films for Save the Children.
 In 2004, he even appeared in a cameo in Mark Hamill's "Comic Book: The Movie".
 It also featured fellow Star Wars cast members David Prowse and Peter Mayhew.
 Jeremy also appears in three of the Roger Moore-starred James Bond films, "The Spy Who Loved Me", "For Your Eyes Only", and "Octopussy", as well as several TV shows, including "Doctor Who", "The Bill", "Casualty" and "Robin of Sherwood".

 Jeremy, wherever you are, you gave us the character of the bounty hunter we all know and love.